valttteri/DungeonGenerator/documents/implementation_document.md

 #### Shortcomings and suggestions for improvement

 Having multiple room shapes would make the dungeon look cooler.
+The program would be more user friendly if instead of the console it was controlled with buttons on the Pygame window.

 #### Usage of chatbots